 In the Mihnovich case, the plaintiff was harassed via text messages with racial and profane statements by thirty-one of his classmates.
 A public Facebook page was created as a forum for the students to make racist comments about the plaintiff.
 In response, the plaintiff’s parents contacted the school to discuss what the school should do to protect the plaintiff.
 Allegedly the school advised the parents and subsequently their attorney, through a letter that is annexed to the Complaint, that the school system was not required to take any action.

 The school took the position that there was no proof that the actions occurred during school hours.
 However, the plaintiffs allege the school had an affirmative duty to investigate and take disciplinary action against the perpetrators of hate speech regardless of where the speech originated because it was reasonably foreseeable that such hate speech would interfere with the plaintiff’s education, opportunities and performance.

 As the Tennessee statute demonstrates, the law has caught up with cyber bullying.
-Connecticut also has a law prohibiting cyber bullying as well as procedures in place for schools to develop and implement a policy to address the existence of bullying in its schools.
+Massachusetts also has a law prohibiting cyber bullying as well as procedures in place for schools to develop and implement a policy to address the existence of bullying in its schools.
 In Mihnovich, the plaintiff is seeking $1.1 million in compensatory damages as well as punitive damages.
 Access to smartphones, Facebook and other internet sites is only going to increase and parents and schools should not ignore the potential legal liability posed by cyber bullying.